Sermon on Mark | They Call Him the Streak | Mark 14:51-52

 This fella would by no means be the first to desert Jesus.
 “Many of his disciples turned back and no longer walked with him” (Jn 6:66).
 Some disciples “endure for a while; then, when tribulation or persecution arises on account of the word, immediately they fall away” (Mk 4:17).

 The man was following Jesus with nothing but a linen cloth about his body.
 It would seem that this young man was awakened in the middle of the night.
 He heard commotion and he stepped out of bed to see what was going on.
-He didn’t bother getting dress, except for casting this linen garment around himself.
+He didn’t bother getting dressed, except for casting this linen garment around himself.
 He wanted to be a disciple; he was following Jesus, but he did not wish to die for Jesus.

 “They seized him.”
 This sounds a great deal like verse 46: “They laid hands on him and seized him.”
 Jesus had been seized, and he is preparing to stand trial and be crucified.
 This disciple understands that his fate would likely be the same.
 This disciple refuses to be led as a lamb to the slaughter.